josechang/sciinfo/README.md

             => match7 = re.findall('a+\w+c',string)
             # use 'a+\d+c' behind the 'a' need the number ,in front of 'c' need the number

+step13: if-else operate

+       example:
+                if len('abcde') == 5:
+                  print('yes')
+                else:
+                  print('no')

+               You know 'abcde' length is 5.
+So it will show yes.

+step14: for loop operate

+       example:I want 0 add to 10

+            c=0
+            for i in xrange(11):
+               c+=i
+            print(c)

+            step1: you can see c=0
+            step2: xrange(11) Because the python is start from 0 and you want add to 10.
+                              You have xrange(11) 0 1 2 3 4 5 6 7 8 9 10